AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 The blog post collapses to a "flat" layout and doesn't have the same HTML structure as the other pages:

-{% include picture.html img="collapsed-layout" ext="PNG" alt="The starter blog post has a collapsed layout." %}
+{% include picture.html img="collapsed-layout" ext="png" alt="The starter blog post has a collapsed layout." %}

 This is because the `post` layout doesn't exist.
 Let's go ahead and create this layout file.
 This time around, you'll notice that a layout file can itself specify a layout: